 Spaying females has been proven to be a necessary procedure because of the health benefits as well as keeping populations manageable.
 Spaying a female cat or dog simply means to sterilize the animal by removal of its ovaries.
-One reason as to why spaying is necessary is because it increases the likelihood that the animal will be kept and or adopted.
+One main reason as to why spaying is necessary is because it increases the likelihood that the animal will be kept and or adopted.
 In one study conducted by Scarlett et al in 2002, females that were not spayed were more likely to be returned to shelters than those who were spayed.
 Shelters do not have facilities that are capable of handling and caring for the number of excess animals that need this service currently.
 For shelters, making a mandatory spaying policy is in order to preserve their own ability to care for animals.
 In a perfect world, there would be almost no need for animal shelters.
 In some of the older work from this same research team, it was determined that one stagnant reason for relinquishment of animals back to the shelter was not being spayed (Scarlett et al, 1999).
 If major changes are not made to increase the number of animals spayed, current populations of these animals will continue to surge (Di Nardo et al, 2007).

 After an animal is spayed, she typically will act differently.
 Many owners find this change in behavior desirable.
 For example, one study showed that one behavior that is modified after spaying is a canine’s need to maternally guard toys and objects.
 After spaying the canines are less likely to guard and become aggressive.
 Additionally, the animal is at a higher risk of developing uterine or ovarian cancer if not spayed (O’Heare, 2003).